tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/开发者指南/内嵌日志服务控制台_intl_en.md

 CLS allows you to embed the [CLS Console](https://console.cloud.tencent.com/cls) into an external system so you can conduct log search and analysis without logging in to Tencent Cloud console.
 This feature offers benefits as follows:

 - Quickly integrate CLS search and analysis capabilities into an external service system (e.g., for business maintenance or operation).
-- Easily share your log data with others without needing to manage additional Tencent Cloud sub-accounts.
+- Easily share your log data with others without managing additional Tencent Cloud sub-accounts.

 See the figure below for an overview of this feature:
 ![img](https://main.qcloudimg.com/raw/c04840e707a3e9aca812d58d9414faea.png)